Curriculum

 Macroeconomics II Lecturer: Ctirad Slavík / Michal Kejak

-Ctirad Slavík: This is the first part of the second part of the Macroeconomics PhD sequence.
-It will be both about learning technical tools and about applying them.
+1. This course is both about learning technical tools and about applying them.
 We will set up a pretty general CE model with infinite horizon, heterogenous firms and consumers.
 We will prove the First Welfare Theorem and discuss the Second Welfare Theorem for this environment.
 Then we will show how to simplify the model to the deterministic one sector growth model (aggregation).
 In the next part of the course, we will extend the model to account for the 2 most important features of current economies: long run growth (briefly as already done in Macro 1) and business cycle fluctuations.
-In the next part of the course, we will be interested in the government's role in the economy and the optimal fiscal policies.
-We will set up the classic Ramsey linear taxation problem and derive the celebrated Chamley-Judd result, which states that optimal taxes on capital are zero in the long run.
-Finally, we will discuss recent developments in the literature.
+Then, we will be interested in the government's role in the economy and the optimal fiscal policies.
+We will set up the classic Ramsey linear taxation problem and derive the Chamley-Judd result, which states that optimal taxes on capital are zero in the long run.

 Econometrics I